panlab-bioinfo/TRFill/README.md

 ### 3. Option parameters
 `-f`: ONT reads can be supported and use this param to enable.
 But hifi is highly recommended because of the high accuracy.
 `-b`: For hifi reads input, the format can use bam and TRFill will use `samtools` to switch the bam to fastq.
+`-w`: This parameter is use hic to determine the direction of gap backfilling and the `minimap2` required.

 ### 4. Output

-1. The filled chromosomes seq are in the path of `output/final_result`
+1. The filled chromosomes seq are in the path of `result/final_result`
 2. For haploid samples, the sequence of gap produced by TRFill is in `result/chrN/scaffolding/hifi_paf_link.available.fa`
-3. For diploid samples, the two phasing sequences of gap is in `result/chrN/phasing/to_be_phased_centromere.fa`.
+3. For diploid samples, the two phasing sequences of gap is in `result/filled_result/gap_seq/*`

 ## Others